-- 3.7.1 The pawn may move forward to the square immediately in front of it on the same file, provided that this square is unoccupied, or - 3.7.2 on its first move the pawn may move as in 3.7.1 or alternatively it may advance two squares along the same file, provided that both squares are unoccupied, or - 3.7.3 the pawn may move to a square occupied by an opponent's piece diagonally in front of it on an adjacent file, capturing that piece.
+- 3.7 The pawn: - 3.7.1 The pawn may move forward to the square immediately in front of it on the same file, provided that this square is unoccupied, or - 3.7.2 on its first move the pawn may move as in 3.7.1 or alternatively it may advance two squares along the same file, provided that both squares are unoccupied, or - 3.7.3 the pawn may move to a square occupied by an opponent's piece diagonally in front of it on an adjacent file, capturing that piece.

-- 3.7.4.1 A pawn occupying a square on the same rank as and on an adjacent file to an opponent's pawn which has just advanced two squares in one move from its original square may capture this opponent's pawn as though the latter had been moved only one square. - 3.7.4.2 This capture is only legal on the move following this advance and is called an 'en passant' capture.
+- 3.7.3.1 A pawn occupying a square on the same rank as and on an adjacent file to an opponent's pawn which has just advanced two squares in one move from its original square may capture this opponent's pawn as though the latter had been moved only one square. - 3.7.3.2 This capture is only legal on the move following this advance and is called an 'en passant' capture.

-- 3.7.5.1 When a player, having the move, plays a pawn to the rank furthest from its starting position, he must exchange that pawn as part of the same move for a new queen, rook, bishop or knight of the same colour on the intended square of arrival.
-This is called the square of 'promotion'. - 3.7.5.2 The player's choice is not restricted to pieces that have been captured previously. - 3.7.5.3 This exchange of a pawn for another piece is called promotion, and the effect of the new piece is immediate.
+- 3.7.3.3 When a player, having the move, plays a pawn to the rank furthest from its starting position, he/she must exchange that pawn as part of the same move for a new queen, rook, bishop or knight of the same colour on the intended square of arrival.
+This is called the square of 'promotion'. - 3.7.3.4 The player's choice is not restricted to pieces that have been captured previously. - 3.7.3.5 This exchange of a pawn for another piece is called promotion, and the effect of the new piece is immediate.

-In case of a promotion-when the player cannot find the required piece, he has the right to stop the game immediately and ask the Arbiter to bring him the piece he wants.
+In case of a promotion when the player cannot find the required piece, he/she has the right to pause the clock immediately and ask the Arbiter to bring him the piece he/she wants.
 The arbiter should provide the requested piece and restart the clock.
-The player then continues to consider his move.
-He is not obliged to promote to the requested piece.
+The player then continues to consider his/her move.
+He/She is not obliged to promote to the requested piece.

-- 3.8 There are two different ways of moving the king: - 3.8.1 by moving to an adjoining square
+3.8 There are two different ways of moving the king: 3.8.1 by moving to an adjoining square